Employee Spotlight

 Like a lot of people, I love a good coffee.
 But there’s coffee and then there’s Nespresso.
 Nespresso’s story says that drinkers actively contribute to a more sustainable coffee ecosystem each time they drink their joe.
 Regardless of whether or not it's my preferred brand, they have succeeded in elevating a simple coffee into an experience, one in which their drinkers do good with each cup.

 Though I haven't measured it myself, I'm pretty sure this feeling of “doing good” raises that oxytocin, each time reaffirming a commitment to their chosen brand.
-To this end, I am constantly asking myself how we can create experiences here at anecdotes, to elevate mundane Compliance activities into compelling moments.
+To this end, I am constantly asking myself how we can create experiences here at Anecdotes, to elevate mundane Compliance activities into compelling moments.

 I look at our story as our edge in a crowded market